 According to Rule 119.1, if you are setting up your own practice, you must file either

-- an application to be approved as a Responsible Lawyer and to operate a trust account or
+- an application to be approved as a Responsible Lawyer and to operate a trust account; or

 - an application for exemption from the requirement to operate a trust account.

-The Responsible Lawyer is accountable for
+The Responsible Lawyer is accountable for:

-- assessing risks,
+- assessing risks;

-- establishing appropriate internal controls and
+- establishing appropriate internal controls; and

 The Responsible Lawyer is also accountable for the accuracy and timeliness of all reports and filings and for the monthly trust and general bank reconciliations.

-Law firms operating trust accounts must either submit trust accounting and billing data to the Law Society electronically or file an Accountant’s Report.
+Law firms operating trust accounts must either submit trust accounting and billing data to the Law Society electronically or file an annual Accountant’s Report.
 They also must file the annual Self-Report regardless of whether they file an Accountant’s Report or download data through an authorized software program.

-Law firms operating a general bank account only are also required to complete sections A and B of the annual Self-Report.
+Law firms operating only a general bank account are also required to complete sections A and B of the annual Self-Report.
 Please refer to Module 4 for details on report filing.